html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 })();
 </script>

-In this example, I've used "*" to select any type of element.
-Basically, I don't care what type of element is hosting me.
-Just style it!
+In this example, I've used "*" to select any type of element that's hosting my shadow tree.
+"I don't care what type of element you are.
+Just style yourself like this."

-Another need for `@host` is if you're creating a custom element and want to be able to style multiple types of hosts from within the same Shadow DOM or you're linking in a style sheet for theming.
+Another need for `@host` is if you want to potentially style multiple types of hosts from within the same Shadow DOM, say if you're creating a custom element.
+Or perhaps you have different themes based on the host element.

     @host {
       g-foo {